12 Best Waterfalls in Maui That Are Absolutely Stunning

 It could be for many reasons, but for safety and precaution- never jump in unless you know how deep it is and what’s at the bottom.

-So, without further ado, let’s check out some of the most beautiful waterfalls on Maui!
+So, without further ado, let’s check out some of the best waterfalls in Maui!

 Get this ultimate Maui travel guide for families by top Hawaii blog Hawaii Travel with Kids!